Keeping Kids Safe Around Swimming Pools & Water

 Consider ISR Lessons.

 Got a baby on the way or in the house?
 Seriously look into getting some Infant Swim Resource (ISR) lessons.
 This trains babies as young as 6 months old how to survive if they fall into a pool.
-Here’s a few places where they’re offered locally.
+Here are a few places where they’re offered locally.

 The Scoop on Home Pool Insurance